Bomoh: Etymology

 The word bomoh (at times spelled bomo or bomor) has been in common usage since at least classical times.
-It is a cognate of the Thai term maw or mohr (หมอ; RTGS: Mo, "doctor").
-This word can mean either doctor or a sorcerer, as in terms like mawpii (หมอผี; Mo Phi, "spirit doctor") and mawduu (หมอดู; Mo du, "fortune-teller").
+It is a loan of the Thai term maw or mohr (หมอ; RTGS: Mo, "doctor").
+This word can mean either doctor or sorcerer, as in terms like mawpii (หมอผี; Mo Phi, "spirit doctor") and mawduu (หมอดู; Mo du, "fortune-teller").
 Prior to the later introduction of the English-derived "doktor" or the Arabic word "tabib", the bomoh served as healers and physicians in Malay society.
 Thai shamans or bomoh Siam are traditionally held in high regard in Malaysia.
 Malay texts such as the Hikayat Aceh (1600-1625) record the word bomoh simply as mo or moh.